 It’s popular to use a naturally darker room, which is why there are so many basement home theater layouts.
 The less outdoor/ambient light there is to contend with, the easier it is to create an immersive home theater experience.

 It’s easier to insulate the floors and ceilings of a basement, which eliminates sounds from other areas of the house that might be distracting.
-There’s also the added benefit that it stops sound getting out, so the neighbours will have nothing to complain about!
+There’s also the added benefit that it stops sound getting out, so the neighbors will have nothing to complain about!

 Another reason basements are considered ideal is there’s usually plenty of space, as well as fewer doors and windows where light and sound can get in and out.

 That’s not to say basements are the only room where a home theater will fit.
 Most rooms are suitable as long as enough measures are taken to insulate, treat the acoustics, and block out the light.

 5 Tips for deciding where to put a home theater